Trump Meets Finalists; May Expand Search For National Security Adviser

 President Trump, who spent the weekend at his Mar-a-Lago resort in Florida, held another round of interviews for the position of national security adviser.

-Trump interviewed four finalists on Sunday: acting adviser Keith Kellogg, who is a retired three-star Army general, former U.S. Ambassador to the United Nations John Bolton, Lieutenant General H.R.
-McMaster, an Army strategist, and Lieutenant General Robert Caslen Jr., superintendent of the U.S. Military Academy at West Point.
+Trump interviewed four finalists on Sunday: acting adviser Keith Kellogg, who is a retired three-star Army general; former U.S. Ambassador to the United Nations John Bolton; Lt.
+Gen. H.R.
+McMaster, an Army strategist; and Lt.
+Gen. Robert Caslen Jr., superintendent of the U.S. Military Academy at West Point.

-"We may have some additional meetings and names on Monday, and may also meet with a couple of those people again," White House spokeswoman Sara Sanders told reporters in Florida.
+"We may have some additional meetings and names on Monday, and may also meet with a couple of those people again," White House spokeswoman Sarah Sanders told reporters in Florida.

 Last week, Michael Flynn resigned from the position after he misled Vice President Mike Pence and others about a phone call he had with Russia's ambassador to the United States.